GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis/probabilistic_inundation/README.md

 ```

 Below we show calculation of depth at a given exceedance-rate and epistemic uncertainty percentile.
+The main computational scripts can equally well work on max-stage (the test cases does this).
 ```bash

 # Modify compute_threshold_at_exceedance_rate_of_epistemic_uncertainty_percentile.R for your case.